loeiks/awesome-wix/README.md

 ### Tutorials

 - [Shoonia Blog](https://shoonia.site/) - a blog with full of tutorials about Wix and Velo.
 Made by [Shoonia](https://github.com/shoonia).
+- [Kentin's Blog](https://enhancementstudio.wixsite.com/leg-me-up/blog) - an old blog with Velo examples and tutorials.
+Made by [Kendin]().

 ### Tools